 - Set your hot water heater to 120 degrees and make sure to insulate it.
 Insulate the pipe that leads from the water heater at least 5 feet.
 You can save 7-11% of your water heating costs.

-- Start looking at places that may require insulation and sealing for the coming winter months.
-Caulk around windows and door frames in preparation for winter.
+- Start looking at places that may require insulation and sealing.
+Caulk around windows, door frames, and even outlets.

 - Check out new LED light bulbs and try a few out in your home.
-Many more options are available and these bulbs will reduce your energy use and heat load.
+Many more options are available and these bulbs will reduce your energy use.

 - When purchasing new appliances or electronic equipment look for the Energy Star label.